linsyking/meow-lang/docs/proof/research/OVERVIEW.md

    artifact of its escaping scheme, not an intrinsic boundary.
-The paper's own shadowing counterexample instance *is* computable by an explicit 10-pass (minimizable to 8) constant pipeline. *(multi.md §4)*
+The paper's own shadowing counterexample instance *is* computable by an explicit 10-pass (minimizable to 8) constant pipeline. *(multi.md §4)* **PROMOTED (2026-09-19):** this is now the paper's Theorem (Multiple Substitution) — the old (H)-restricted Theorem 2.9 was removed and replaced by the comma-code version (full phase-locking proof); the enc-based variant survives only as Remark rem:comma (its shadowing failure + the open characterization question), and the escape theorem lost hypothesis (H2).
 2. **Escape hypothesis (H2) is droppable (PROVEN).** The paper's Remark (escape-hyp) asked whether `x ∉ V` can be dropped; answer: yes, the round trip needs only (H1) (fixed point enumerated first).
 Verified on 133 escaping functions. *(multi.md)*